-Would an evening on the sofa, take-out or early night count as 'self-care'??
-Even when I managed them, I couldn't switch off - there were too many jobs and my mind was always racing.
+Would an evening on the sofa, a take-out or early night count as self-care?
+Even when I managed to do them, I couldn't switch my mind off - there were too many jobs and my mind was always racing.

 Self-care, I discovered, was not a one-off activity, not even a weekly routine or annual holiday.
 It is, in fact a life-style choice.
 One that starts with nurturing your mind, body and soul.

-I wouldn't dream of telling you what self-care looks like to you, but for me, it was finding time for a morning or evening routine of meditation, enriching books and time to reflect on life (past, present and future) and connect with what matters.
+I wouldn't dream of telling you what self-care looks like to you, but for me, it was finding time for a morning or evening routine of meditation, enriching books and time to reflect on life and connect with what matters.

-I found every time I missed my routine or deviated, my mind and body would quickly call out to me how much it missed and needed it.
+I found every time I deviated from my morning self-care routine, my mind and body would quickly call out to me how much it missed and needed it.

 As a post-natal depression and anxiety survivor, I was drawn to help others who are going through what I did.
-I know how lonely and utterly debilitating it can be, I couldn't bare to think of other's feeling that way.
+I know how lonely and utterly debilitating these conditions can be, I couldn't bare to think of other's feeling that way.

 I have compiled a series of self-help, care and discovery tips, which were pivotal in my own journey of recovery.
 Have a look, maybe even try a few...
 I hope that one or more might strike a chord with your beliefs and values.